3DSRBench: A Comprehensive 3D Spatial Reasoning Benchmark: Experiments

 \subsection{Robustness to Uncommon Camera Viewpoints}

-We study the robustness of 3D spatial reasoning capabilities \wrt common and uncommon viewpoints.
-We evaluate a variety of open-sourced and proprietary LMMs on our \datasetname-\lstinline{synthetic-common} and \datasetname-\lstinline{synthetic-uncommon} splits.
-As demonstrated by the results in \cref{tab:results-robustness}, we can see that all LMMs exhibit significantly degraded performance when generalizing from ``common'' viewpoints to ``uncommon'' viewpoints, \eg, a 6.9\% drop in accuracy for GPT-4o, a 10.4\% drop for Gemini-Pro, and a 8.7\% drop for LLaVA-NeXT-8B~\cite{liu2024llavanext}.
-We visualize two failure examples of GPT-4o in \cref{fig:hssd}, showing how GPT-4o is capable of predicting the correct answer when prompting with an image from a common viewpoint but fails when being asked about the same question but the image is rendered from an uncommon viewpoint of the exact same scene.
+We study the robustness of 3D spatial reasoning abilities \wrt common and uncommon viewpoints.
+We evaluate a variety of open-sourced and proprietary LMMs on our \datasetname-\lstinline{synthetic-common} and \datasetname-\lstinline{synthetic-uncommon} splits and analyze the relative performance drop, given by

+As demonstrated by the results in \cref{tab:results-robustness}, all LMMs exhibit significantly degraded performance when generalizing from common to uncommon viewpoints, \eg, a 13.5\% drop in accuracy for GPT-4o~\cite{hurst2024gpt4o}, a 32.2\% drop for Gemini-1.5-Pro~\cite{team2024gemini1-5}, and a 19.1\% drop for LLaVA-NeXT-8B~\cite{liu2024llavanext}.
+We visualize two failure examples of GPT-4o in \cref{fig:hssd}, showing how it is capable of predicting the correct answer when prompting with an image from a common viewpoint but fails when asked the same question with an image rendered from an uncommon viewpoint of the exact same scene.

-We attribute such degraded performance on ``uncommon'' viewpoints to two factors: (i) \textit{shift in camera 6D viewpoint distribution} between training data and images in our \datasetname-\lstinline{synthetic-uncommon}, and (ii) \textit{state-of-the-art LMMs adopt an implicit representation of 3D scenes}.
-Current LMMs are heavily built on the scaling law of data-driven approaches.
-By leveraging large-scale data for pre-training, alignment, and instruction tuning, models develop an implicit 3D awareness and enable subsequent 3D spatial reasoning capabilities.
-Despite their success on a wide range of academic and empirical benchmarks, our results demonstrate that state-of-the-art LMMs, open-sourced or proprietary, face severe challenges generalizing to less represented data, which in our case, are images from uncommon camera 6D viewpoints.
-Notably, although images from these ``uncommon'' viewpoints are scarce in current datasets, they are in fact very common for specific downstream tasks, such as autonomous navigation and robotic manipulation, where the cameras are often placed on robots rather than held in hand by humans.
-Degraded performance of current LMMs would largely limit their potential in these areas.
+We attribute such degraded performance in uncommon viewpoints to two factors: (i) \textit{image domain gap due to different camera viewpoint distributions} between LMM training data and our \datasetname-\lstinline{synthetic-uncommon}, and (ii) \textit{state-of-the-art LMMs adopt an implicit representation of 3D scenes}.
+They are heavily built on the scaling law of data-driven approaches and lack explicit 3D representations that enable reliable 3D spatial reasoning.
+Despite the success of data-driven methods on a range of academic and empirical benchmarks, they face severe challenges generalizing to less represented data, which in our case, are images from uncommon camera 6D viewpoints.

+These findings show that 3D spatial reasoning abilities of state-of-the-art LMMs are not robust to uncommon camera viewpoints. \textbf{This largely limits their applicability to various downstream applications in robotics and embodied AI.} Cameras mounted on robot arms or embodied AI systems are often positioned in uncommon locations and orientations as used in our study (see \cref{fig:hssd}).
+On the one hand impressive advancements achieved by state-of-the-art LMMs in standard spatial reasoning benchmarks \cite{johnson2017clevr,hudson2019gqa,li2023super} may not generalize to downstream tasks; on the other hand, significantly degraded performance in uncommon viewpoints raises serious concerns about AI safety~\cite{amodei2016concrete}.